louis-tru/quark/docs/VULKAN.md

 and discard previous contents.

 Framebuffer attachments use the texture's base view only when it contains one mip.
-Multi-mip textures use an owned one-level view for every target level, including level 0.
-Cached framebuffer state is identified by image and mip level so level views do not force redundant rebuilds.
+Multi-mip textures lazily create and retain one-level views and compatible framebuffers per mip.
+These objects follow the texture lifetime, avoiding the former per-pass framebuffer/view creation cost in blur and mip rendering.

 ## Submission And Completion